 The following Class 3 Felonies may be eligible for record sealing in Illinois:

 - Theft and Retail Theft

 - Possession with Intent to Manufacture or Distribute Controlled Substances

 The following Class 4 Felonies may be eligible for record sealing in Illinois:

 - Possession of a Controlled Substance and Possession of Marijuana

 - Offenses listed under the Steroid Control Act

 - Offenses listed under the Methamphetamine Precursor Control Act

 Record sealing rules in Illinois can be quite complex, and the process is typically lengthy and difficult to navigate without an attorney experienced in these matters.
 Our law firm is happy to help guide you through the process—we strongly encourage you to take our FREE, secure, and confidential Eligibility Test or give us a call toll free at (844) 947-3732 to discuss your eligibility and the process of sealing a criminal record in Illinois.
-The entire process takes approximately 5-6 months in Illinois, so the quicker you contact us, the quicker we can get to work helping you put your past mistakes permanently behind you!
+The entire process takes approximately 5-6 months in Illinois, so the sooner you contact us, the sooner we can get to work helping you put your past mistakes permanently behind you!

 Click here to view the Illinois expungement statute.